Holy Men Who Served

 Secretary to St. Athanasius · 4th Century

-Though often confused with the great patriarch, this Athanasius served as a deacon and secretary to the Bishop of Alexandria.
-He played a critical role in preserving orthodox Christology during the Arian crisis, demonstrating that deacons have always served the Church not only in charity but in the defense of the faith.
+This Athanasius served as a deacon and secretary to the Bishop of Alexandria, playing a critical role in preserving orthodox Christology during the Arian crisis — demonstrating that deacons serve in the defense of the faith.

 St. Alcuin of York